Convalescent Plasma Collection and Treatment in Pediatrics and Adults

 Summary

-This is a prospective study, involving contacting potential plasma donors and the use of their plasma to help fight off infections of those suffering from COVID19 in accordance to collection guidelines for plasma and FDA IND requirement.
-This study will include up to 240 participants potentially receiving convalescent plasma and up to 1000 potential donors.
+This is a prospective study, using plasma to help fight off infections of those suffering from COVID-19 in accordance with collection guidelines for plasma and FDA IND requirements.
+This study included up to 240 participants potentially receiving convalescent plasma.

 Conditions